Lee Leder Guttman

 A life full of lines

 Chemnitz to California.
-Our first meeting took place over a video call in February—Caroline joining us in LA at noon, while Chris and I sat in the winter evening hours in Chemnitz.
+Our first meeting took place over a video call in February—Caroline joining us in Los Angeles at noon, while Chris and I sat in the winter evening hours in Chemnitz.
 Caroline, Lee’s daughter, was planning an exhibition in Chemnitz, her mother’s hometown.
 The exhibit would showcase the breadth of Lee’s work,

 from sketches and paintings to her reflections on current events and social gatherings, spanning from the mid-1920s to the early 2000s—in essence, a visual journey through an entire life.
 My job: creating short comics and cartoons about Lee Guttman’s biography.